sampokuokkanen/belated/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/sampokuokkanen/belated/badge)](https://www.codefactor.io/repository/github/sampokuokkanen/belated) [![Gem Version](https://badge.fury.io/rb/belated.svg)](https://badge.fury.io/rb/belated)

 This is Belated, a new Ruby backend job library!
 It supports running procs, lambdas and classes in the background.
-To deal with restarts, it uses YAML to load the queue into a file, which it then calls at startup to find the previous jobs.
+To deal with restarts, it uses YAML for the current jobs in the queue waiting to be processed and PStore for the future jobs to load the queues into a file, which it then calls at startup to find the previous jobs.
 There is no way in Ruby to save procs or lambdas to a file, so they are discarded when the process restarts.

-Belated uses the Ruby Queue class, so it's First In, First Out (FIFO).
+Belated uses the Ruby Queue class, so it's First In, First Out (FIFO), unless of course you want to run the job in the future.
+In that case the order is decided by the time the job is scheduled to be executed.

-Note that Belated used to be called HardWorker.
-That name was already in use in Sidekiq documentation and a bit too generic anyway.

 It uses dRuby to do the communication!
 Which is absolute great.
 No need for Redis or PostgreSQL, just Ruby standard libraries.